Sid200026/Django-Snippets-VSCode/README.md

 # django-snippets README

-This project is aimed at providing commonly used code snippets for Django to developers for faster development
+This project is aimed at providing commonly used code snippets for Django to developers for faster development.

+### The documentation for the code snippets can be found at [Reference](REFERENCE.md) or the REFERENCE.md file.

 ![Django Snippets](./static/django-snippet.gif)